yorickteriele/yorickteriele/README.md

 - 👀 I’m interested in coding and gaming.
 - 🌱 I’m currently learning Python and C.
 - 💞️ I’m looking to collaborate on discord.
-- 📫 How to reach me yorick#3839
+- 📫 How to reach me yyorick on discord.

 <!---
 yyyorick/yyyorick is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.